expo/expo/docs/pages/guides/testing-with-jest.md

 }
 ```

-The above additions let's Jest know to collect coverage of all **_.js & .jsx_** file types and not within **_/coverage_**, **_/node_modules/_** and our 2 project config files (add/remove more exclusions to this list to match your Expo app needs).
+The above additions let Jest know to collect coverage of all **_.js & .jsx_** file types and not within **_/coverage_**, **_/node_modules/_** and our 2 project config files (add/remove more exclusions to this list to match your needs).

-Now run the test again, you should see **/coverage/** in your app directory!
+Now run the test again, you should see **/coverage** in your app directory!
 Find the **index.html** file within and double click to open it up in a browser.
-Not only do we have reporting in our cli, we also have an html version of our code coverage, pretty cool stuff!
+Not only do we have reporting in our CLI, we also have an HTML version of our code coverage, pretty cool stuff!

 > **Standards Note**: You can do what you want, but usually we wouldn't upload this html reporting to git; so add `coverage/\*\*/*` as a line in `.gitignore` to prevent this directory from being tracked.

 ## Structure your Tests

-As promised, let's talk about how to set up the tests, right now we have a single `.test.js` in the root of our Expo project.
-This can get messy quickly, the easiest way is to create a `__tests__` directory (anywhere you'd like) and put all the tests there.
+As promised, let's talk about how to set up the tests.
+Right now we have a single `.test.js` in the root of our Expo project, this can get messy quickly.
+The easiest way is to create a `__tests__` directory (anywhere you'd like) and put all the tests there.
 For example see below:

 ```sh
 __tests__/